zkutalik/ssimp_software/docu/manual.md

 To speed up computation, we use a sliding window approach (`--window.width` and `--flanking.width`).
 SNPs to be imputed are assigned to one window.
 ![Caption for the picture.](visuals/visualisation_width.jpeg)

-On each chromosome you can only impute variants that are in the range between **min(position)+flanking.width** to **max(position)-flanking.width**, the position being the position of all tag SNPs on a specific chromsome.
+On each chromosome you can only impute variants that are in the range between **min(position)+flanking.width** to **max(position)-flanking.width**, the position being the position of all tag SNPs on a specific chromosome.

 ## Reference panel
 [//]: -------------------------------